Call Us: 03 7043 1111

 Hydrotherapy Course

-We are pleased to introduce our small group (max 10 participants) hydrotherapy course in mid 2024 within our beautifully renovated animal rehabilitation clinic in Kensington, 5min to Melbourne City.
+We are pleased to offer small group (max 10 participants) hydrotherapy courses within our beautifully renovated animal rehabilitation clinic in Kensington, 5min to Melbourne City.
 Our courses aim to provide a face to face experience into the world of small animal hydrotherapy.
 There is no pre-requisite to join our courses, and you will receive a thorough understanding of many aspects relating to working with small animals.
-You will be hands on with live cases and 2 underwater Hydrophysio treadmills, under the guidance of 3 experienced animal therapists.
+You will be able to assist hands on with live cases and 2 underwater Hydrophysio treadmills, under the guidance of experienced animal therapists.
+Our course is uniquely completed over one weekend, making it logistically easier for most busy lives.

 Your Instructors: